CyberFlameGO/svnpython/Doc/library/functions.rst

       Added support for the optional *key* argument.

-.. function:: memoryview(obj)
-   :noindex:

-   Return a "memory view" object created from the given argument.
-See :ref:`typememoryview` for more information.

 .. function:: min(iterable[, args...][key])

    With a single argument *iterable*, return the smallest item of a non-empty